- Ask Us

 - Make person-to-person electronic payments with the Pay a Person feature

 The pay a person feature gives you the option to make payments to individuals through bill pay electronically.
 Send money to your kids, relatives or friends with just a few clicks.

 Receive billing statements (eBill) right in your bill pay from a company that you do business with.
-Schedule your payments based on your eBills information and receive notifications of a new when a new bill is available.
-To set up click the eBill Set Up link underneath each eligible payee and complete the verficiation process.
+Schedule your payments based on your eBills information and receive notifications when a new bill is available.
+To set up click the eBill Set Up link underneath each eligible payee and complete the verification process.

 - What is Bill Pay?